AZ

 As mentioned in the introduction, various forensic science credentialing agencies are available to forensic professionals.
 To achieve national certification, candidates typically need at least a bachelor’s degree, one year of relevant forensic science experience, and a passing score on a comprehensive examination.

-As of June 2023, there were 10 professional certification entities recognized by the Forensic Specialties Accreditation Board (FSAB), including:
+As of October 2024, there were nine professional certification entities recognized by the Forensic Specialties Accreditation Board (FSAB), including:

 • American Board of Criminalistics (ABC)